01Administrative Assistant / Secretary

 Secretaries and administrative assistants perform clerical and organizational tasks for an organization.
 They work in nearly every industry, including law, medicine, and government.

 Pay depends on the industry and the complexity of the secretary’s tasks.
-For example, executive secretaries and executive administrative assistants, who work for top executives, can earn up to $27.84/hour.
+For example, executive secretaries and executive administrative assistants, who work for top executives, can earn up to an average of $28.56/hour.